tkaixinn/tp/docs/UserGuide.md

 Adds a person to the address book.

-Format: `add name:NAME phone:PHONE_NUMBER email:EMAIL address:ADDRESS channel:CHANNEL offset:OFFSET [country:COUNTRY] [note:NOTE] [tag:TAG] [lang: LANGUAGE]
+Format: `add name:NAME phone:PHONE_NUMBER email:EMAIL address:ADDRESS channel:CHANNEL offset:OFFSET [country:COUNTRY] [event:EVENT] [note:NOTE] [tag:TAG] [lang: LANGUAGE]
 ]…​`

 * A tag with the person's country calling code is automatically added if it is included in the phone number.
 * The channel field **cannot be left blank**.
 You must specify one of the allowed channels: PHONE, EMAIL, SMS, WHATSAPP, or TELEGRAM.
 If the channel field is omitted, the app will display an error and refuse to add the contact.
 * The offset refers to offset from GMT and must be specified in +/-HH:MM.
 You may refer to the help window (with `help`) for a reference table of offset values.
-* The country and note fields can be left blank or omitted from the command entirely.
+* The country, event and note fields can be left blank or omitted from the command entirely.
 * A person can have any number of tags (including 0).
 Each tag must be added with `tag:`.
 * PreferredLanguage is optional.
 If omitted, the contact’s preferred language defaults to English.